Impact Of Growing Up In The Foster Care System On Mental Health

-Growing from a child to an adolescent and then an adult can come with a lot of good and bad experiences.
-A child’s life can be stressful, fun, exciting, or scary, depending on a lot of different factors.
+Growing from a child to an adolescent and then an adult can come with a host of good and bad experiences.
+A child’s life can be stressful, fun, exciting, and scary, depending on a lot of different factors.
 For children who grow up in the foster care system, their childhood may carry more painful or difficult times than others.

 While every foster care child will have a different experience, for many, it’s not uncommon to go through one trauma after another.
 While seen as a temporary arrangement for those awaiting adoption, many children in foster care end up spending half their childhood and even adolescent lives in group homes.
 Children in foster care are at increased risk for child abuse and other forms of trauma.
 As a result, their mental health can be greatly impacted for years to come.

 We’ll be exploring how children growing up in the foster care system may be affected and what they can do to overcome the hardships they may have experienced.
 Connecting with an online therapist can be effective if you have been impacted by the foster care system.

 There are many terms that fall under the foster care umbrella.
 Foster care entails a situation in which a child is adopted and cared for by someone who is not their biological parent.
 This could be a single individual, a married couple, or a family with other children.
 It could include relatives or a stranger.
 The foster care definition can vary widely because every situation will look different.

 Though foster care is the temporary placement of a child with a different person or family, sometimes that placement becomes permanent.
 This happens when a family or individual decides to adopt the child, provided they can’t or don’t go back to their original caregiver.
 This is when foster families become permanent families.
 When a child isn’t adopted and reaches the age of 18, it’s referred to as “aging out” of the child welfare system.